 What is e-bill and how does it work?

 Ottawa County is offering a paperless option to its Utility Billing customers.
-Instead of receiving a paper bill, you will receive an e-mail with your utility bill attached.
+Instead of receiving a paper bill, you will receive a notification via e-mail.
 The bill date, due date and other information you are accustomed to seeing on your bill, will remain the same.

 Are there any additional charges?